Felix Feng: Personal life

 Feng was married to Mary Feng, also a radiation oncologist.
 They had two children, Eric and Emily.
 Friends and colleagues remember him as a generous mentor, visionary leader, and dedicated family man.

 Legacy

-Feng's passing from cancer in December 2024 led to an outpouring of tributes from across the oncology community.
+Feng's death from cancer in December 2024 led to an outpouring of tributes from across the oncology community.
 The American Cancer Society and ASTRO established the Felix Feng, MD Clinician Scientist Development Grant Award in his honor.

 The "Feng Symposium," launched in 2024, continues to promote research excellence in prostate cancer.
 His mentees, colleagues, and patients continue to carry forward his legacy in translational oncology.